 "City of Constantine.")

-Knowledge of Plato spread from the Byzantine Empire
+During the fourteenth and fifteenth centuries, knowledge of Plato spread from the Byzantine Empire

 The language of Plato's dialogues is Attic Greek.
 This is one of the four dialects occur in the earliest records: Attic-Ionic, Aeolic, Arcadian, and Doric.
 Attic Greek (which is a subdivision of Attic-Ionic) was spoken in Athens, the home of Socrates and Plato.
-Attic Greek came to be recognized as the literary language, since the great literary figures of ancient Greece (including Plato) were Athenian and wrote in the Attic dialectic.
-This dialectic became the basis for a common Greek language, called koine (κοινή, from κοινός "common"), which, by the Christian era, was spoken over much the Mediterranean world.
+Attic Greek came to be recognized as the literary language, since the great literary figures of ancient Greece (including Plato) were Athenian and wrote in the Attic dialect.
+This dialect became the basis for a common Greek language, called koine (κοινή, from κοινός "common"), which, by the Christian era, was spoken over much the Mediterranean world.
 It is the language of the New Testament.
 Through its use in Constantinople, the eastern capitol of the Roman empire, it formed the basis of the language of Byzantine literature.
 Koine was gradually replaced by other languages of the Mediterranean, primarily Latin in the west and Arabic in the east.
 Today the Greek spoken in modern Athens is the sole surviving form of the ancient language.

 The modern edition of the Platonic corpus is John Burnet's Oxford Classical Text.